klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 ```

 ## subbridge_latestAnchoredBlockNumber <a id="subbridge_latestAnchoredBlockNumber"></a>
-The `subbridge.latestAnchoredBlockNumber` returns the latest anchored block number of the service chain.
+The `subbridge_latestAnchoredBlockNumber` returns the latest anchored block number of the service chain.

 **Parameters**